National Insurance (NIC) guide for IT contractors

 IT Contractor National Insurance

-Although National Insurance was originally set up to fund the NHS, NIC rates have risen rapidly over the past decade to fund general Government spending, as politicians become warier of increasing headline income tax rates.
+Although National Insurance was originally set up to fund the NHS, NIC rates have risen rapidly over the past decade to fund general government spending, as politicians have become warier of increasing headline income tax rates.

 In fact, National Insurance now contributes almost one in every five pounds received by HM Treasury.